optimizely/nuclear-js/README.md

 ## Performance

 Getters are only calculated whenever their dependencies change.
 So if the dependency is a keypath then it will only recalculate when that path in the app state map has changed (which can be done as a simple `state.getIn(keyPath) !== oldState.getIn(keyPath)` which is an `O(log32(n))` operation.
 The other case is when a getter is dependent on other getters.
-Since every getter is a pure function, Nuclear will only recompute the getter if the values of its dependencies change.
+Since every getter is a pure function, Nuclear will only recompute the getter if the values if its dependencies change.

 You can read more of the implementation here: [src/evaluator.js](./src/evaluator.js)